-JL: What is the best advice a professor or mentor ever gave you?
+JL: What is the best advice you have ever been given by a professor or mentor?

-JL: Please describe any career achievements or highlights.
+JL: Please describe a particular career achievement or highlights.

 JL: Who has influenced you the most in life?

-KUO honors and appreciates Professor Chao for her contributions and highly regarded work with students.
+KUO honors and appreciates Professor Norwood for her contributions and highly regarded work with students.